andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 That unchecked box gnaws at me.

-My internal *Minister of Be Comfortable Being Uncomfortable*, who I've been grooming the past few years for situations just like this, pipes up - *it's not that big of a deal, just get a serviceable headshot and we'll head to the airport and worry about the rest later*.
+My internal *Minister of "Be Comfortable Being Uncomfortable"*, who I've been grooming the past few years for situations just like this, pipes up - *it's not that big of a deal, just get a serviceable headshot and we'll head to the airport and worry about the rest later*.